-Remove old Paint and/or Rust
+- Remove old paint and/or rust

 For the best results, remove any existing paint or rust from your garage door.
-You can either sand the paint off by hand, or use a sanding tool to speed up the removal.
+You can either sand the paint off by hand or use a sanding tool to speed up the removal.
 When you’re removing the paint, you can move the door up and down to make it easy to reach every spot.

 When preparing and painting garage roller doors, your safety should be a big consideration.
 Wear a dust mask and some goggles to protect yourself while you sand, prime and paint.
-Make sure any ladders are secure before you climb onto them, especially while using sanders and other power tools.
+Make sure any ladders are sturdy before you climb onto them, especially while using sanders and other power tools.

-Paint in the Right Conditions
+- Paint in the right conditions

 When it comes to repainting garage doors, the weather should be just right.
-Weather that is too hot or too cold can affect the paint job, so try to paint on a day that is warm and dry.
+Whether that is too hot or too cold can affect the paint job, so try to paint on a day that is warm and dry.
 Too hot and the door may expand, making it hard for the paint to adhere properly to the surface.
-A second coat of paint may be needed for even coverage, but be sure to allow time for the first coat to dry first.
+The second coat of paint may be needed for even coverage, but be sure to allow time for the first coat to dry first.